 It’s not the cars!
 If people have a bad experience or regret buying an EV, it’s usually because of problems with charging and not because they didn’t like the car.

 Charge point operators (CPO) and Electro mobility service providers (EMSP) are the ones who carry the most burdens in e-mobility.
-If you are still confusing the two, read our blog to find out the differences between EV CPO and EMSP.
+If you are still confusing the two, read our blog to discover the differences between EV CPO and EMSP.

 On the other hand, a satisfied EV driver can be very loyal and a real brand ambassador when talking about his preferred EV charging station network.

 In this article, we will take a look at a typical customer’s journey into the world of owning an electric vehicle.

 We will focus on what challenges both users, charge point operators, and service providers face when choosing the right Smart EV charging station solutions.